 Monday, 27 August

 This breakfast, for students, is your opportunity to meet other students and faculty attending the congress.
 This event is strictly for students and invited guests only.

-The goals of the Young Professionals Workshop are to provide mentorship via case studies and professional issues presented by world-renowned experts and to hold informal discussions between young professionals and I-INCE leaders and senior noise control engineers.
+The goals of the Young Professional Practice School are to provide mentorship via case studies and professional issues presented by world-renowned experts and to hold informal discussions between young professionals and I-INCE leaders and senior noise control engineers.
 Once the winners of the Young Professionals Grant have been determined, all of the participants are invited to this Workshop to gain valuable contacts and view presentations by noise control professionals.
 The invitation is also extended to most students who register for the Congress.

 Workshop attendees are treated to discussions of topics such as: Mission and Scope of I-INCE Activities; How to Publish a Paper on Noise; How to Formulate Research Programs; How to Network with Professionals; How to Present a Paper at an I-INCE Congress; Perspective by a Young Professional; and How to Assist in the Organization of Technical Sessions.
 If you are interested in other topics, please send suggestions to I-INCE VP for Technical Activities.
 We might not be able to accommodate all requests but we will keep all suggestions in mind as we plan future workshops.

 I-INCE Social Networking Event

 There are networking opportunities for Young Professionals after the workshop (such as a social event).
 I-INCE leaders and guests will attend this event.
 This networking event is strictly by invitation.

 Student Visa Information